 After all of this don’t forget to Save your changes and now it is time to wait.
 Once the domain is validated and the Lets Encrypt certificate is ready, you can enforce

 For the main domain we are going to use instead of

 _gitlab-pages-verification-code.
 We will simply drop the www part from the domain.
-In the right field you can copy over the verification code like you did before:
+In the right field you can copy over the verification code as you did before:

-After i applied all these settings it took a couple hours before the validation from Lets Encrypt passed.
+After I applied all these settings it took a couple of hours before the validation from Let’s Encrypt passed.
 You have to manually trigger this validation every once in a while.